Change the World: Critical reception

-In Billboard magazine, journalist Datu Faison wrote that the recording is a perfect example of how music has the power to unite musicians of different genres, nations, and looks.
-He calls the title "great".
-Billboard magazine's Larry Flick notes that "pairing rock hero Clapton with pop/soul maestro Babyface may seem totally incongruous; however, one listen to this positively electric single, and you will be hoping for the two to collaborate on an entire album.
-Working with a sweet, uplifting lyric and melody, Clapton brings worldly acoustic-blues favor to the table, while Babyface injects a splash of modern soul and pop gloss.
-Featured on the soundtrack to the new John Travolta movie, 'Phenomenon', this smacks of multi-format appeal".
+In Billboard magazine, Datu Faison wrote that the recording is a perfect example of how music has the power to unite musicians of different genres, nations, and backgrounds, calling the track "great."
+Larry Flick of Billboard noted: "Pairing rock hero Clapton with pop/soul maestro Babyface may seem totally incongruous; however, one listen to this positively electric single, and you will be hoping for the two to collaborate on an entire album."
+He added that working with a "sweet, uplifting lyric and melody," Clapton brings "worldly acoustic-blues favor to the table, while Babyface injects a splash of modern soul and pop gloss."

 Awards and nominations

 Babyface's production was praised by fans and critics.